 Village Creek Mission Statement

-To improve the Village Creek Environment for its entire length of 44 miles to benefit over 300,000 residence in its Watershed Environment.
+To improve the Village Creek Environment for its entire length of 44 miles to benefit over 300,000 or more residence, businesses, schools, and churches in its watershed.

-Village Creek Human and Environmental Justice Society, Inc. (VCS) started as Coalition #1 in the 1980's followed by Coalition #2 in 1996 headed by Dr. Mable B. Anderson, an area born resident, to address extensive flooding in the minority populated community in the Village Creek Watershed.
-She was joined in the late 1980's by John C. Meehan, who grew up in the Ensley area.
+Village Creek Human and Environmental Justice Society, Inc. (VCS) started as Coalition #1 in the 1980's followed by Coalition #2 in 1996 to address extensive flooding in our minority populated communities in the Village Creek Watershed.
 The Army Corps of Engineers many studies did not make attempts to "stop" the flooding nor to "upgrade" the quality of the industrial polluted waters that once, in early Birmingham, severed as its drinking water and then became the water that brought the "magic" and "money economy" to Jefferson County.
-But justice was overlooked and VCS has worked and is still working to improve the quality of life in the 3 sections of the 44 mile watershed:
+But human justice was overlooked and VCS has worked and is still working to improve the quality of life in the 3 sections of the 44 mile watershed:

 Headwater Section: From Roebuck to East Lake